CoBrALab/MAGeTbrain/README.md

    with known labels.

-   If you chose to only do the atlas-to-template registrations in the first step, then edit the 4_vote file and replace calls to vote.py with the special script 'regvote'.
-This script takes no options, just a subject stem name, as it is hard coded to do majority voting.
-Because each job does a pile of registrations, you will need to allocate much more time per job... say, 10 hours at least.
+   If you chose to only do the atlas-to-template registrations in the first step, then supply a registration script with the --do_subject_registrations option, like so:

+        4_vote --majvote --do_subject_registrations ANTSregister.sh

+   That script will be used to register each template library image to each subject before doing label propagation and voting.
+The transformations produced here are kept in temporary space (/dev/shm) so be sure you have enough of that, and because each job does a pile of registrations, you will need to allocate much more time per job...  for example, with standard 1.5T images, a template library of 20 images, and an 8 core machine,  give yourself around 6 hours.

 Tips